How to grow sweet potatoes – for the perfect crop every time

 Can sweet potatoes be grown in containers?

-Yes, sweet potatoes can be grown in containers.
+Yes, you can grow sweet potatoes in a container.
 Sweet potatoes love moist conditions but you need to be careful to avoid them being too waterlogged as this can cause the tubers to rot.
 Be sure to grow potatoes in a container or grow potatoes in a bag with good drainage – a pot with large holes or a raised bed are both great options.
 Place your pot in the sunny spot in the garden or patio, as this will help it to establish and produce a hearty crop.

 How to grow sweet potatoes indoors